Trouble (board game): Gameplay

-Players can send opponents' pieces back to the start by landing on them.
-Teaming is not allowed in the game.
-Pieces are protected from capture after arriving in the final four slots.
+Pieces move clockwise around the board.
+Players send opponents' pieces back to the start by landing on them.
+Pieces are protected from capture after arriving in the final four slots of the finish area.
 Unlike more complex race games such as Parcheesi, counters cannot be maneuvered to block opponents' moves.

+Pop-o-Matic die container

 The most notable feature of Trouble is the "Pop-O-Matic" die container.
-This device is a clear plastic hemisphere containing the die, placed over a flexible sheet.
+The device is a clear plastic hemisphere containing the die, placed over a flexible sheet.
 Players roll the die by pressing down quickly on the bubble, which flexes the sheet and causes the die to tumble upon its rebound.
 The Pop-O-Matic container produces a popping sound when it is used, and prevents the die from being lost (and players from cheating by improper rolling).
-It allows for quick die rolls, and players' turns can be performed in rapid succession.
-The die is imprinted with Arabic numerals rather than the traditional circular pips (though the circular pips are used in the Travel version, which contains a cover to keep the pegs from being lost).
+It allows for quick die rolls and players' turns can be performed in rapid succession.
+The die is imprinted with Arabic numerals rather than the traditional circular pips, although the circular pips are used in the Travel version, which contains a cover to keep the pegs from being lost.